cdfelixj/fraud-detection/README.md

 ## Overview

 The Fraud Detection System is a Flask-based web application that identifies fraudulent credit card transactions using machine learning.
-The system processes transaction data through an ensemble of ML models and provides both web interface and API access for fraud prediction.
+The system processes transaction data through an ensemble of ML models—including Isolation Forest, Logistic Regression, and XGBoost—and provides both web interface and API access for fraud prediction.

 ### Key Capabilities

-- **ML-Based Detection**: Ensemble approach using Isolation Forest and Logistic Regression
+- **ML-Based Detection**: Ensemble approach using Isolation Forest, Logistic Regression, and XGBoost
 - **Multiple Input Methods**: CSV upload, manual entry, and Kafka streaming
 - **Real-time Processing**: Immediate fraud scoring with confidence levels
 - **Web Dashboard**: Interactive interface for data upload, training, and monitoring